cropcrusaders/Rust-Spray/README.md

 docker build -f Dockerfile.pi-opencv-armv7 -t ghcr.io/your-org/armv7-opencv:latest .
 ```

+These Dockerfiles install common build tools and now include
+`libunwind-dev` for the target architecture.
+This resolves missing
+dependencies when building ROS 2 packages such as `nav2` inside the
+container.

 Install [`cross`](https://github.com/cross-rs/cross) from the GitHub repository
 and build using the image.
 The crate is no longer published on crates.io, so the
 `--git` option must be used.
 You may lock to a tag such as `v0.2.6` or